 Best quotes and facts at Wimbledon

-July 1 (Reuters) - A selection of the some of the best quotes and facts from the opening day at Wimbledon.
+LONDON, July 2 (Reuters) - A selection of the some of the best quotes and facts from the second day at Wimbledon on Tuesday:

 Quotes